 If you’re going for a spray tan before your wedding, remember Ross and proceed with caution.
 Start light – you can always go darker if it’s not enough for you, but it’s harder to go lighter.
+It's also worth having a test-run a few months before your wedding, so you can check that you're not allergic to anything and that you like how it looks on you.
 And don’t Mississippi-count your seconds…

 We still cringe with horror when we think about ‘I take thee, Rachel’.
 Even if you don’t have a secret on-off love interest who got off the plane for you, nerves can get the better of you and you might slip up.
-Take your time saying your vows – you don’t want to be the wedding horror story of the girl who said her fiancé’s brother’s name…
+Take your time saying your vows, and perhaps practise them once or twice beforehand – you don’t want to be the wedding horror story of the girl who said her fiancé’s brother’s name…

 We’ll never not feel emotional when we watch the scene where Monica gets down on one knee for Chandler – women can pop the question and it doesn’t have to be a leap year proposal either.

 Monica and Chandler secretly get together at Ross’s wedding to Emily, and whilst they had chemistry for some time, they keep their blossoming relationship secret from their friends.
-We’re not saying make it super obvious if you hit it off with someone at a wedding, but don’t hide it from your closest friends – it makes it all a bit awkward.
+We’re not saying make it super obvious if you hit it off with someone at a wedding, but don’t hide it from your closest friends once it becomes something more – it makes it all a bit awkward.
 Unless it’s your actual wedding, in which case don’t do this at all.